 - 1) Supervisory committee is formed. - 2) Student completes a dissertation proposal document with assistance of committee Chair. - 3) Dissertation proposal document is sent to entire supervisory committee a minimum of 2 weeks (10 working days) prior to the scheduled proposal meeting. - 4) Proposal meeting is conducted with entire supervisory committee.
-Successful completion of this meeting indicates that student is ready to begin dissertation research (e.g., submit IRB, prepare materials). - 5) Student is supervised by committee Chair during completing of the dissertation research. - 6) Student completes dissertation research and writes-up the entire study in the form of a dissertation document. - 7) Dissertation document is sent to entire supervisory committee a minimum of 2 weeks (10 working days) prior to the scheduled defense meeting.
+Successful completion of this meeting indicates that student is ready to begin dissertation research (e.g., submit IRB, prepare materials). - 5) Committee Chair supervises student during completing of the dissertation research. - 6) Student completes dissertation research and writes-up the entire study in the form of a dissertation document. - 7) Dissertation document is sent to entire supervisory committee a minimum of 2 weeks (10 working days) prior to the scheduled defense meeting.
 Note: the Graduate School requires students to enroll in at least 3 semester hours of doctoral coursework credit during the semester (fall, spring, or summer) the defense meeting is held.
-Successful completion of this meeting indicates that student is ready to submit final drafts of dissertation to Chair and/or committee members for final review; student will also need to work with personnel in the Graduate School to ensure proper formatting and so forth.
+Successful completion of this meeting indicates that student is ready to submit final drafts of the dissertation to the Chair and/or committee members for final review; student will also need to work with personnel in the Graduate School to ensure proper formatting of the dissertation document.

-PROGRAM PLANNING GUIDELINES AND COURSE SEQUENCING, 2016 COHORT: TIMELINE FOR COMPLETING PROGRAM COMPONENTS
+PROGRAM PLANNING GUIDELINES AND COURSE SEQUENCING, 2018 COHORT: TIMELINE FOR COMPLETING PROGRAM COMPONENTS

-The outline below represents a typical student who begins with a Bachelor's degree and devotes full-time to academic work, including summers (summer courses are not required; however, summer is a good time to take special proficiency electives and work on research).
-Although students complete the program in a variety of ways, highly motivated students who enter with a Bachelor's degree and work year-round on their programs may complete it in 5 years.
+The outline below represents a typical student who begins with a Bachelor's degree and devotes full-time to academic work, including summers.
+Although summer courses are not required, the summer is a good time for students to take special proficiency electives and work on their research.
+Highly motivated students who enter with a Bachelor's degree and work year-round on their programs may complete it in 5 years.
 Students who enroll with a relevant Master's degree may finish in 4 years, depending on the equivalency of their prior graduate coursework determined through consultation with their advisors.

 1ST YEAR: Take courses; develop pre-dissertation research project topic; negotiate pre-dissertation research project proposal with program advisor and develop a contract.
 Secure approval of pre-dissertation research project contract by CCP faculty.
 2ND YEAR: Continue taking courses; take core practicum; complete pre-dissertation research project by end of school year and submit the project to the CCP faculty for approval.
-Begin studying for Doctoral Qualifying Writtten Examination during summer.
-3RD YEAR: Complete courses; take field practica; organize doctoral supervisory committee; take Doctoral Qualifying Written Exam in fall; take Doctoral Oral Examination in spring; complete dissertation proposal meeting (late spring of $3^{rd}$ year or early fall of $4^{th}$ year).
+Begin studying for Doctoral Qualifying Written Examination during summer.
+3RD YEAR: Complete courses; take field practica; organize doctoral supervisory committee; take Doctoral Qualifying Written Exam in fall; take Doctoral Oral Examination in spring; complete dissertation proposal meeting (late spring of 3 rd year or early fall of 4 th year).
 4TH YEAR: Apply for internships; continue field practica; complete special proficiency; work on dissertation research.
 5TH YEAR: Complete predoctoral internship in (summer, fall, spring); defend dissertation; graduate!

-The course sequence on the following page ensures that program requirements and course prerequisites are completed in a timely fashion.
-Students who enter with a Master's degree will likely modify their schedule based on prior graduate level work that is accepted as meeting program requirements.
-See your faculty advisor or the program training director to discuss your individual circumstances.
-Please be aware that courses may not always be scheduled as noted below, as changes in faculty schedules sometimes require schedule adjustments.
+The course sequence on the following page is based on a student entering with a Bachelor's degree.
+A student entering with a Master's degree may have a slightly modified schedule based on prior graduate work; however, students should consult their faculty advisor or the program training director to discuss individual circumstances regarding prior graduate coursework.
+Please be aware that courses may not always be scheduled as noted below, as changes in faculty schedules sometimes require adjustments in course scheduling.

 Counseling Psychology Ph.D.
-Course Requirements Students Entering 2016-17 Academic Year
+Course Requirements Students Entering 2018-19 Academic Year